 Veolia and the companies Koninklijke Van Wijhe Verf and Dijkstra Plastics have pooled their expertise to market a paint can made from 100% PCR (Post-Consumer Recycled) plastic; a plastic that has already been used by consumers and then recycled.
 Veolia transforms the material into granules and Dijkstra Plastics then manufactures the cans for Koninklijke Van Wijhe Verf’s Wijzonol brand paint.

 Alliance to End Plastic Waste (AEPW)

-Veolia is a founding member of the Alliance to End Plastic Waste created in January 2019 and Antoine Frérot, Veolia’s Chairman and CEO, is one of the two vice-presidents.
-The group has committed, with more than 40 international company members, to contribute $1.5 billion to help eliminate plastic waste from the environment, particularly from the oceans.
+Veolia is a founding member of the Alliance to End Plastic Waste created in January 2019.
+The group has committed, with more than 80 international companies from the entire plastics value chain (from producer to recycler to user), to contribute $1.5 billion to help eliminate plastic waste from the environment, particularly from the oceans.

 How and why, at a glance